 Did you know that your pet can really have dry mouth just like humans?
 In fact, most don’t know that pets can get dry mouth too.
 After a long discussion with an employee at a local pet store, I soon learned that we can manage dry mouth for Bella the cat before it ever happens.

 Today I will share with you the dry mouth red flags for pets to help you learn and manage your pet care whether dog or cat.
 It’s a shame our pets can’t talk and help us out, but reading is power and knowledge helps us correct potential situations!
 I am excited to share a few ways to give your pet great pet oral care and fresh breath!

 Do you know these dry mouth red flags for pets?
-Lavishly live Pet Dental Health Month (February) out loud and let’s learn about pets and dry mouth!
+Lavishly live Pet Dental Health out loud and let’s learn about pets and dry mouth!
 I do have a few ways to help you out!